 “I’ll be your leather wearing BDSM bitch for all I care.
 Please, let me that old bastard.”

 “In time.
 My boss wants to speak with your first though about the problem in the woods.
-Once that’s settled, well you know, we’ll go from there.”
+We risked a lot of heads up to this point, doubtful you’ll get to meet them all, so play nice to the ones you do.
+Once it’s settled with the boss, well you know, we’ll go from there.”

 “You don’t.
 Just as much in saying Yona would loved to drop you from a cliff, a quote by Sil.”